InfiniteEndeavours/Portfolio-Site/README.md

 ## Project Discussion

-This website is an online portfolio for myself, where I can showcase the skills I have learnt, along with my work history and projects that I have completed in my personal time.
+This website is an online portfolio for myself, where I can showcase the skills I have learnt, along with my work history and projects that I have completed in my time.

 Key Goals:

 * To be able to present my work history

-* To be able to provide a copy of my CV Employers can access.
+* To be able to provide a copy of my CV Employers can access it.

 ## User Stories